 Where there are no concerns the Duty Social Worker will send a letter to the referrer explaining the outcome based on the rationale of the Team Manager.

 The case will be recorded on LiquidLogic as 'progressed to referral' and then case closed on advice from the Team Manager.

-A letter will also be sent to the child's parents/carers and the child if they are 12 years or over, informing them of the information that has been recorded and the 'information about you' leaflet, unless this would be likely to cause serious harm (e.g. Domestic Violence and Abuse or prejudice to a Child Protection Plan).
+A letter will also be sent to the child's parents/carers and the child if they are 12 years or over, informing them of the information that has been recorded and the 'information about you' leaflet, unless this would be likely to cause serious harm (e.g. Domestic Abuse or prejudice to a Child Protection Plan).

 Where action is required, the Team Manager will allocate the case based on individual caseload, developmental needs and capacity (annual leave, training, etc).
 If the case cannot be allocated, the unallocated case procedure (see Section 6, Unallocated Cases) will need to be followed.

 The Team Manager will ensure that the case is appropriately progressed to referral on LiquidLogic and include the decision for allocated and unallocated cases.
 This can be completed by the Team Support Officers through the use of the LiquidLogic amendment form.
 Through the use of this form, Team Support Officers will be able to place information regarding allocation, siblings, type of assessment, involvements and other information on LiquidLogic.